fgnussbaum/cgmodsel/README.md

 You can also use the code without doing the third step from inside the folder.
 For a quick start, execute the file `quick_cgmod.py` from the main folder.

 Note that some solvers use a group-soft shrinkage operation.
-It works with a naive slow Python implementation, however, can be sped up using Cython code (credit goes to my colleague Mark Mihajlovic Blacher, thanks!).
-Install it by typing `python setup.py build_ext --inplace` in the root directory.
+It works with a naive (but slow) Python implementation, however, can be sped up using Cython code (credit goes to my colleague Mark Mihajlovic Blacher, thanks!).
+Install it by typing `python setup.py build_ext --inplace` in the cyshrink/ directory.

 ### Usage ###